The Significance of Healthy Skin Aging

 In the article Understanding Skin Health and Aging—Mechanisms of Skin Aging, we explore these mechanisms in more detail.

-The ingredients in Qualia Skin target these processes through multiple mechanisms—countering ROS production and oxidative stress, supporting endogenous antioxidant defenses, supporting ECM integrity, for example—and may thus help to offset these changes.
+The ingredients in Qualia Skin target these processes through multiple mechanisms—countering ROS production and oxidative stress, supporting endogenous antioxidant defenses, and supporting ECM integrity, for example—and may thus help to offset these changes.

 Healthy ROS levels and endogenous antioxidant defenses are supported by Zinc, Copper, Manganese, and Selenium (from inactive Koji Aspergillus oryzae culture) [11,12], Aloe Vera Inner Leaf Juice Powder , Amla (Emblica officinalis) Fruit Extract [14–16], Sea Buckthorn (Hippophae rhamnoides) Fruit Extract , Pomanox® Pomegranate Fruit Extract [18–23], Red Orange Complex® (Citrus sinensis Fruit Extract) [24–27], SoyLife® Soy Germ Extract [28–31], AstaPure® Astaxanthin Haematococcus pluvialis Microalgae Extract [32–34], BioVin® French Red Grapes Extract [35–38], and Rosemary (Rosmarinus officinalis) Leaf Extract .